jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Localization.md

           title: =@ctx.current.item.name
           description: =@ctx.current.item.payment_status = 'Pending' ?
 'Pending payment':'Paid'
           subtitle:
-            # Add an id to be used in the translation file
+            # Add an id to be used in the translation file.
             id: payment_status
-            # The default message is a fallback to English if the language is not found
+            # The default message is a fallback to English if the language is
+            # not found.
             defaultMessage: =@ctx.current.item.payment_status = 'Pending' ?
 'Pending payment':'Paid'
-            # Add values to be used in the condition in the translation file
+            # Add values to be used in the condition in the translation file.
             values:
               status: =@ctx.current.item.payment_status
 ```